CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 ^#^^#^ Updating

 If you have administrative access on your computer (e.g. if it is your personal machine, or your IT department has given you the ability), you can update Stata freely.
-Major point upgrades such as the newly released 15.0 require reinstallation, but minor upgrades (such as the 14.1 and 14.2 updates) as well as minor internal updates are free.
+Major point upgrades such as the newly released 15.0 require re-installation, but minor upgrades (such as the 14.1 and 14.2 updates) as well as minor internal updates are free.

 To check for updates, you can run